 The background for the fiber comes from our medical business and knowledge in bioresorbable implant (screws, anchors) materials.
-While in the medical field the value added focuses on “torque strength” and “bone growth”, the added value on the technical side is related to the increased temperature resistance and mechanical strength as well as faster injection moulding cycle times.
+While in the medical field the value added focuses on “torque strength” and “bone growth”, the added value on the technical side is related to the increased temperature resistance and mechanical strength.

 Degradability of ArcBiox™ materials

 The degradable glass fiber reinforced ArcBiox™ materials have been tested for composting by external bodies and have received the Seedling mark (Din Certco EN-13432) to prove the concept.

 The sustainability of our products is demonstrated using our LCA know-how.
 Read more about our approach and results from the sustainability section.

 Sizing (adhesion between polymer and fiber)